Bachelor of Arts and Bachelor of SciencesCollege of Arts and Sciences basic requirements

 The fourth course must be from the above areas or from:

-Life sciences (one course with laboratory) Purpose: to introduce students to the systematic study of organisms and their interrelationships.
+Life sciences (one 3- or 4-hour course with laboratory) Purpose: to introduce students to the systematic study of organisms and their interrelationships.

 Physical sciences (one course with laboratory) Purpose: to introduce students to the appropriate attitudes and methods that characterize the systematic study of matter and energy.